ungoogled-software/ungoogled-chromium/BUILDING.md

 #### Setting up the build environment

-Install ninja and quilt, if not done so already: `# sudo zypper install ninja quilt`
+Install ninja, if not done so already: `# sudo zypper install ninja`

 Follow the following guide to set up Python 3.6.4: [https://gist.github.com/antivanov/01ed4eac2d7486a170be598b5a0a4ac7](https://gist.github.com/antivanov/01ed4eac2d7486a170be598b5a0a4ac7)